If you’re wondering how to write an ad for selling furniture on Craigslist or other similar sites, you’ve come to the right place!

 On the bigger pieces I stick with it a lot longer but if I have an item down to say $50, I just don’t wanna put anymore time into relisting it and taking phone calls and emails.
 So at that point I might just get rid of it.

-4) Listing on Friday night is the best night, people are going into weekend mode and hanging out online.
-They’re starting to think about their home projects and being able to go meet someone on the weekend to pick something up.
+I think that listing new items on Friday night is the best night because people are going into weekend mode and hanging out online.
+They’re starting to think about their home projects and are often more able to go meet someone on the weekend to pick something up.
 Furniture can do really well Friday through Sunday.

-After I have had a good phone conversation with someone I have always had a good selling experience after that.
+If that phone conversation goes well, historically for me that means I’ll have a smooth selling experience after that.
 It’s a great way to screen your customers.

-5) Even when someone has passed the phone call “interview” stage, I still want to meet in a public place like Starbucks.
+Even when someone has passed the phone call “interview” stage, I still want to meet in a public place like Starbucks or a local grocery store.
 Some place very public and we just meet in the parking lot.

 For instance, one time we sold a stove and the guy got it home and couldn’t get it to work.
 That was the only time ever that I was willing to take it back.
 In the end he got his brother to fix it and it was able to work.